 Gluten-free buckwheat bread serving suggestions

 Definitively, the best way to enjoy that bread is in the form of toasts or open sandwich style.
 The unique hearty flavor of this bread goes well with both savory and sweet toppings, so you can really get creative and change up your toast every morning.
 Simply toast the slices first and top with your favorite garnishes.
+Or serve it alongside a high-protein savory breakfast bowl!

 Once the bread has cooled down, I like to slice the whole loaf and store them in a large plastic bag or closed container in the fridge.
 It will stay fresh for up to a week if you don’t let it dry.